JayPeaa/milestone1/README.md

 * Social Media for marketing and engagement purposes
 * Contact Form for ease of communication
 * Animation to enhance user experience, drive engagement, increase click-through and drive conversions and sales

+Additional social media channels such have been included in the footer for discussion with the client for additioanl value.
+This can be easily removed if not required.

 ## Future development